-An ArrayList is a dynamic array.
+ArrayList.
+This collection is a dynamic array.
 It resizes to fit new elements.
 An array type offers superior performance.
 But the ArrayList is sized automatically by built-in code.
-It provides many helpful Functions for a linear collection.Arrays

-First, the Add subroutine on the ArrayList instance type is commonly used.
+Add example.
+First the Add subroutine is often used.
 It appends the object argument to the end of the internal ArrayList data structure.
 This program adds three elements to the ArrayList.

 Tip:You do not need to check to see if there is room before adding the element.